vmware-archive/pcf-pipelines/install-pcf/gcp/README.md

   fly -t lite set-pipeline -p deploy-pcf -c pipeline.yml -l params.yml
   ```

+4. Unpause the pipeline
+5. Run `bootstrap-terraform-state` to bootstrap the Terraform .tfstate file.
+This only needs to be run once.
-4. Unpause the pipeline if you haven't already. `upload-opsman-image` will automatically upload the latest matching version of Operations Manager
+6. `upload-opsman-image` will automatically upload the latest matching version of Operations Manager
+7. Run the `create-initial-terraform-state` job manually.
+This will prepare the s3 resource that holds the terraform state.

-5. Trigger the `create-infrastructure` job. `create-infrastructure` will output at the end the DNS settings that you must configure before continuing.
+8. Trigger the `create-infrastructure` job. `create-infrastructure` will output at the end the DNS settings that you must configure before continuing.
-6. Once DNS is set up you can run `configure-director`.
+9. Once DNS is set up you can run `configure-director`.
 From there the pipeline should automatically run through to the end.

 ### Tearing down the environment